SorinC123/Instacart-Data-Analysis-Project-Python/README.md

 - Scipy: For scientific and technical computing.

 ## Disclaimer:
-Instacart is a real company that’s made their data available online, however customer data is fictitious and used for the purposes of Career Foundry's Data Analytics program.
+Instacart is a real company that’s made their data available online, however customer data is fictitious and used for the purpose of data depersonalization.